Information Sheet 2 - The President

 If more than one Member is proposed, an open vote is held.
 The open vote requires the Clerk to announce the name of each candidate in turn and ask Members who support the candidate to stand in their place.
 All Members in the Chamber must vote, but are only entitled to vote once.
 The candidate with the most votes is elected President.

 Previously, the President was elected by division with the Clerk putting the questions to the House in the order in which nominations had been made until such time as a candidate was elected.
 This was uncommon amongst Australian legislatures which usually elected their presiding officers through a secret ballot.3 (A secret ballot enhances each Member's ability to vote independently of party controls).
-Nevertheless, contested elections have been rare in Victoria's Legislative Council — on only one occasion out of nineteen has a President's initial election to the Chair been marked by a contest (in 1988).
+Nevertheless, contested elections have been rare in Victoria's Legislative Council — on only two occasions out of twenty one has a President's initial election to the Chair been marked by a contest (in 1988 and 2014).

-Prior to the election of the current President, the Honourable Bruce Atkinson in December 2010, there had been nineteen Presidents of the Legislative Council with an average tenure of 8.1 years.
-Thirteen of the nineteen Presidents (68.4%) had Ministerial experience before assuming the Chair.
-The President's election has reflected the influence of rural, propertied, wealthy interests which dominated the House, particularly prior to significant reform of voter and candidature criteria in the early 1950s.
-Thus, virtually all Presidents until the 1970s came from a pastoralist, business or legal background and seven of the nineteen Presidents (36.8%) have represented provinces in South-Western rural Victoria.
+Prior to the election of the current President, the Honourable Shaun Leane in December 2018, there had been twenty Presidents of the Legislative Council with an average tenure of 8.25 years.
+Thirteen of the twenty Presidents (65%) had Ministerial experience before assuming the Chair.
+In the past, the President's election has reflected the influence of rural, propertied, wealthy interests which dominated the House, particularly prior to significant reform of voter and candidature criteria in the early 1950s.
+Thus, virtually all Presidents until the 1970s came from a pastoralist, business or legal background and seven of the twenty Presidents (35%) have represented provinces in South-Western rural Victoria.

 The first, and only woman to be elected President of Victoria's Legislative Council was Monica Gould.